nogibjj/Pluto_Project3/README.md

 5. Which top 5 universities have the highest rank of quality of education and quality of faculty both in the United States?

 # Conclusions
-This queries can provide people objective data analysis when comparing a university.
+The script can provide people objective data analysis when comparing a university.